RT-Cybersecurity/zap-headless/README.md

 - Use `--memory` to set appropriate memory allocation based on your system resources
 - Adjust `--threads` based on your system's CPU capabilities and network bandwidth
 - For large applications, increase timeout values with `-s` and `-c`

+## Compatibility Notes

+### Kali Linux / Python 3.11+

+This tool has been specifically updated to work properly on Kali Linux with Python 3.11+.
+The following issues have been addressed:

+1. **Event Loop Handling**: Fixed asyncio implementation to properly create and manage event loops, preventing the `asyncio/runners.py` errors that can occur in Python 3.11.

+2. **Dictionary Parameter Handling**: Removed LRU caching from functions that accept dictionary parameters to prevent `TypeError: unhashable type: 'dict'` errors.

+## Troubleshooting

+If you encounter any issues running the tool:

+1. **Permission Errors**: Ensure you have the necessary permissions to execute the script and access the ZAP binary.

+2. **ZAP Not Found**: Use the `--zap-path` parameter to explicitly specify the location of your ZAP installation.

+3. **Port Already in Use**: If port 8080 is already in use, specify a different port with the `--port` parameter.

+4. **Memory Issues**: If ZAP crashes due to insufficient memory, try allocating more memory with the `--memory` parameter (e.g., `--memory 2G`).